CongLeSolutionX/Cong-Le-Profile/README.md

 This is a customized website using [Jekyll](https://jekyllrb.com/) to show case my information and porfolio.

-This page below is still underconstruction:
+This page below is still underconstruction.
+You can visit the my current site at [here](https://conglesolutionx.tech/).

 ![Demo](/images/CongLeSolutionXDemo.png)